electron/electron/docs/api/web-view-tag.md

 between your app and embedded content will be asynchronous.
 This keeps your app safe from the embedded content.

+For security purpose, `webview` can only be used in `BrowserWindow`s that have `nodeIntegration` enabled.

 ## Example

 To embed a web page in your app, add the `webview` tag to your app's embedder